In the world of intense coffee flavors, Ristretto and Espresso shots stand as bold contenders.

 Is a flat white made with ristretto?

-While some coffee shops prepare Flat white is Ristretto shots, a traditional flat white is made with regular espresso shots.
+Yes, some coffee shops prepare Flat white with Ristretto shots, while some make it with regular espresso shots.

-The defining features of a flat white are the use of microfoam milk and a thin layer of foam on top.
+The defining feature of a flat white is the use of microfoam milk and a thin layer of foam on top.

 Also Read Other Espresso Comparisons